icefoxen/joxa/README.md

 We had a tool for that somewhere.  <https://github.com/asdf-vm/asdf>, that was it.
 Add `.tool-versions` file, do `asdf install erlang`, wait for it to build, aaaaaaand now rebar doesn't work, huzzah.
 Ok rebuild that with OTP 21 as well, make a copy of it into the joxa dir, clean up all the old beam files, do `make get-deps && make test && make escript` aaaaaaaand... all the tests fail.
 Right.
 Great.
 Okay.
 This... this worked before, didn't it???

 Ok I just broke the Makefile like a noob.
 Theeeeeere we go, now it builds.
 And `make bootstrap` does a bootstrap build and writes out the AST files, whiiiiiiich adds piles of noise to the git changes in the file paths and also undoes our `else` fix above.
 That's ok, we can fix it for real.
+Just rename variables named `else` to `otherwise` I guess.

+...what was I even trying to do?
+Oh right, weird pattern matching in `joxa-cmp-expr/make-expr`.
+Ok that seems easily fixed.

 # Language improvements